Cowboys & Indians

 She locked eyes with him trying to fathom his intent, "How kind of you."

-The gora wasn't giving anything away but maintained a steady even stare, she cracked first and turned away and asked a little too casually, "Do you smoke?"
+The gora wasn't giving anything away but maintained a steady even stare, she cracked first and turned away and asked a little too casually, "Do

 "I've been known to inhale."